Degrees and Certifications:

 Bachelor's of Science Degree in Elementary Education - Troy University *Member of Kappa Delta Pi Honor Society*

 Mrs. Kristina Byrd

 My name is Kristina Byrd.
-This will be my tenth year teaching at Holly Hill Elementary.
+This will be my 11th year teaching at Holly Hill Elementary.
 I am married to Nicholas Byrd.
-I have a four year old son named Nixon.
+I have a five year old son named Nixon.
 I graduated from Troy University with a Bachelor of Science degree in Elementary Education.

 Upon graduation, I was accepted into Troy University to pursue a degree in business/marketing.
 I was a business student during my freshman year at Troy University.
 In the beginning of my sophomore year of college, I changed my major to Elementary Education.
 Quickly after this change, I realized I was following my heart and actually began to enjoy going to school each day.
 From that point, I had more of a desire to positively impact the lives of children.
 Many educators say they chose their profession simply because they love children.
 However, I chose the education field not only because I have a passion for children and young adults, but I also have the ambition to care and educate each child as if they were one of my own.
 I believe it is very important for educators to have an understanding that each child has a different background and story and it is my priority to always be a good listener, to show compassion, and to have an understanding of each child's diversity within my classroom.
 I believe that children are the main focus in the classroom.
 I think that students should be taught the entire curriculum, but at the same time the teacher should be flexible enough to add in any additional information that will interest them.
 I also think that educators should present knowledge in a way that the students will successfully remember the information and enjoy learning it.
 I believe that if educators take the time to get to know their students and their learning styles, the student's learning ability will improve.
 The students' education is the most important responsibility to me as an educator.
 I love making differences in children's lives and encouraging them to be the best that they can be.